JUNE 11 - BIRTHS

 American engineer whose studies of airflow and wind velocity helped make possible the design of aerodynamically stable bridges.
 Steinman's thesis for his Ph.D. from Colombia University (1911) was published as "The Design of the Henry Hudson Memorial Bridge as a Steel Arch, and more than 20 years later he built the bridge he had planned over the Harlem River.
 Steinman designed more than 400 bridges, for instance Sidney Harbor Bridge in Australia, Mackinac Straits Bridge, Carquinez Strait Bridge, San Francisco (1937), Saint Johns Bridge, Portland, Ore, Deer Isle Bridge, Maine, Mount Hope Bridge, Rhode Island.

-Alfred Louis Kroeber was an influential American anthropologist of the first half of the 20th century, whose primary concern was to understand the nature of culture and its processes.
+Alfred Louis Kroeber was an American anthropologist who was influential in the first half of the 20th century.
+His primary concern was to understand the nature of culture and its processes.
 He graduated from Columbia University in 1896, and received a Ph.D. under Franz Boas there in 1901, then moved west to found the anthropology department at the University of California at Berkeley where he remained until 1946.
 His chief scholarly interest was California Indians.
 He developed the concept of cultures as patterned wholes, each with its own style, and each undergoing a growth process analogous to that of a biological organism.
 Kroeber also made valuable contributions to the archaeology of New Mexico, Mexico, and Peru.

 Charles Fabry